Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Loose ends and further references

-\quad As explained by Lyons \cite{Lyons1}, the tree entropy $h(\textbf{G})$ appears as the entropy per vertex of a measure, which is the weak limit of the uniform spanning tree measures on $G_n$.
-We refer to Pemantle \cite{Pemantle}, Lyons \cite{Lyonsbird} and Benjamini et al. \cite{BLPS} for further discussion on the limiting uniform measures on spanning forests/trees.
+\quad As explained by Lyons \cite{Lyons1}, the tree entropy ${\bf h}(\rho)$ appears as the entropy per vertex of a measure, which is the weak limit of the uniform spanning tree measures on $G_n$.
+We refer to Pemantle \cite{Pemantle}, Lyons \cite{Lyonsbird}, and Benjamini, Lyons, Peres and Schramm \cite{BLPS} for further discussion on the limiting uniform measures on spanning forests/trees.